The Secret Message Behind Kate Middleton’s Eternity Ring

 The bow-shaped ring

-Take a (very) close look at this photo, taken at the 100 Women In Hedge Funds Gala back in 2013, and you might notice that Kate is wearing a different ring on her right hand (as well as her engagement sapphire on the left).
-Further inspection shows that the piece is an unusual bow shape; it's thought that it might be part of an art deco-style jewellery set (also comprising a cluster bracelet and some drop earrings) given to Kate by Prince Charles as a wedding gift.
-The Duchess doesn't seem to have given this ring a repeat outing since.
+Take a (very) close look at this photo, taken at the 100 Women In Hedge Funds Gala back in 2013, and you might notice that Middleton is wearing a different ring on her right hand (as well as her engagement sapphire on the left).
+Further inspection shows that the piece is an unusual bow shape; it's thought that it might be part of an Art Deco-style jewellery set (also comprising a cluster bracelet and some drop earrings) given to Kate Middleton by her father-in-law as a wedding gift.
+The Princess of Wales doesn't appear to have given this ring a repeat outing since.